peoples-e/peoples-lib/readme.md

 # The People's Library

-The People's Library is an e-book library that syncs and a e-book reader web app.
-It is a CouchApp that resides inside a media library
+The People's Library is a decentralized, sharable, syncable media library and web app.
+It's a web app inside a media library and a media libaray inside a web app.

 ## Benefits:

 * HTML is open and cross device
-* Media files -as well as the app itself- sync locally or via internet
+* Decentralized - media files (as well as the app itself) can sync peer-to-peer or via internet
 * 100% free & open
-* Kindles can access libraries via an e-book with a link in it.
-Built-n browser is the e-reader
+* It's all one giant library!

 ## Uses

 * Seamless Sharing
 * Appliances that contain their manuals tutorial videos

+### Cleverness

+* Kindles can access libraries via an e-book with a link in it, so the built-in browser contains the People's Library